 7. Play calming music

 Having background music can help some cats, especially if you choose music that they’re used to hearing at home in a relaxed environment.
 You can even find channels with cat-calming playlists!
+This is especially important if your car has a loud exhaust system, as it helps to provide a soothing constant sound that drowns out the more erratic noise of your car as it speeds up and slows down.

 8. Pet your cat if possible